1956 Pacific typhoon season: Typhoon Harriet

 Harriet formed on September 19.
 It was a moderately powerful typhoon that brought heavy and 110 mph winds to Japan.
 The typhoon destroyed 600 buildings and killed 38 people.
 Harriet then crossed the Sea of Japan before making the second landfall in South Korea.
 There, the storm brought heavy rains and gusty winds before dissipating on September 27.
 Harriet killed 53 people and left $50 million (1956) dollars in damage.

 Typhoon Ivy

 Ivy was a category 1 typhoon at its peak intensity.
 It didn't affect land.

-Typhoon Jean
+Super Typhoon Jean

 Jean hit the Philippines as a Category 4 super typhoon.

 Tropical Storm 18W

 18W was a weak tropical storm that stayed out at sea.

 Typhoon Karen-Lucille

 The storm made landfall in the Philippines as a category 1 typhoon and dissipated in the South China Sea on November 23.

-Typhoon Mary
+Tropical Storm Mary

-Mary was a short-lived typhoon that never impacted land.
+Mary was a short-lived tropical storm that never impacted land.